hitokiri-mata/katacoda-courses/kubernetes-observability/basics/finish.md

-The steps presented some of the quick and easy methods for inspecting a server.

-The goal of this scenario was to show some of the fundamental techniques.
+The scenario introduced some fundamental techniques to inspecting a cluster.
 Not covered here was logging, tracing or monitoring with Prometheus.
 Those topics are covered in other scenarios.

 ## Lessons Learned ##

-With these steps you have learned:
+With these steps you have learned how to:

-- How to access the metrics and information in cAdvisor,
+- access metrics information produced by each cAdvisor in each Kubelet,
-- How to inspect Kubernetes resources,
-- How to leverage Heapster.
+- inspect resources using the _Resource Metrics API_,
+- Viewing metrics reported by Metrics Server.

 ------
 <img align="left" src="/javajon/courses/kubernetes-fundamentals/first-app/assets/nfjs.png">